 Your external appeal will be decided within 30 days.
 More time (up to 5 business days) may be needed if the external appeal reviewer asks for more information.
-The reviewer will tell you and us of the final decision within two business days after the decision is made.
+The reviewer will inform you and AgeWell New York of the final decision within two business days after the decision is made.

 You can get a faster decision if your doctor can say that a delay will cause serious harm to your health.
 This is called an expedited external appeal.
-The external appeal reviewer will decide an expedited appeal in 3 days or less.
-The reviewer will tell you and us the decision right away by phone or fax.
+The external appeal reviewer will decide on an expedited appeal in 3 days or less.
+The reviewer will inform you and AgeWell New York of the decision by phone or fax.
 Later, a letter will be sent that tells you the decision.

 You may ask for both a Fair Hearing and an external appeal.
-If you ask for a Fair Hearing and an external appeal, the decision of the Fair Hearing officer will be the “one that counts.”
+If you ask for a Fair Hearing and an external appeal, the decision of the Fair Hearing officer will stand.

-Concurrent Review: review of a request by an Enrollee, or provider on Enrollee’s behalf, for additional services (i.e., more of the same) that are currently authorized in the plan of care or for Medicaid covered home health care services following an inpatient admission.
+Concurrent Review: a review of a request by an Enrollee, or provider on Enrollee’s behalf, for additional services (i.e., more of the same) that are currently authorized in the plan of care or for Medicaid-covered home health care services following an inpatient admission.